external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

             app: foo

   data:

     # EXAMPLE 1: simple mapping
-    # one key in a backend may hold multiple values
+    # one key from a store may hold multiple values
     # we need a way to map the values to the frontend
-    # it is the responsibility of the backend implementation to know how to extract a value
+    # it is the responsibility of the store implementation to know how to extract a value
   - key: /corp.org/dev/certs/ingress
     property: pubcert
     name: tls.crt